Homebush West

 Homebush West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high in the area, with 36.2% of residents currently enrolled in formal education.
-This includes 11.7% in tertiary education, 7.6% in primary education, and 4.9% pursuing secondary education.
+Vocational pathways account for a substantial portion of qualifications among those aged 15 and above, with advanced diplomas making up 12.0% and certificates 8.1%.
+The area also shows high levels of educational participation, with 36.2% of residents currently enrolled in formal education.
+This includes 11.7% pursuing tertiary education, 7.6% in primary education, and 4.9% in secondary education.

 Frequently Asked Questions - Education